teacupwoozy/ExcelDataCleaningTips/README.md

 * Typically, add field(s) to Rows
 * Add calculation field to Values & adjust calculation as needed

+* Add a unique count to a pivot table:
+When inserting pivot, click tick box "add this data to the Data Model" and this will add "distinct count" to your Value Field Settings for the variable you are counting.

 ### Convert Multiple Rows to Columns and Rows
 > A1: Smith, John